 The ever-present Trade Authority also has its own location in Akila City, where you can buy and sell whatever you please, contraband included, though it doesn’t have the same stock and variety of items as those in larger cities.
 It’s fairly easy to find as it’s on the main street, behind The Hitching Point and GalBank.
 There’s also a Trade Authority kiosk near the spaceport.

 That’s all of the available shops and vendors in Akila City.
-Once you’re done in Akila City, why not head to Neon where you can take on some Ryujin Industries faction quests, like the Starfield Sabotage quest.
-And while you’re there, be sure to go through the Starfield Absolute Power quest for the Crimson Fleet, too.
-For more early game pointers, check out how to remove a bounty, where to get Digipicks, and how to pick locks to grab a spread of excellent loot.
+Once you’re done in Akila City, why not check out some of the quests Starfield has to offer, like the Alternating Currents, Sabotage, Delivering Devils, Absolute Power, and Operation Starseed quests.
+For more early game pointers, check out how to remove a bountywhere to get Digipicks, and how to pick locks to grab a spread of excellent loot, or how to get to the Red Mile for one of the most unique in-game locations.